fpgaminer/joycaption/README.md

 - Do NOT use any ambiguous language.
 - Include whether the image is sfw, suggestive, or nsfw.
 - ONLY describe the most important elements of the image.
+- If it is a work of art, do not include the artist's name or the title of the work.
+- Identify the image orientation (portrait, landscape, or square) and aspect ratio if obvious.
+- Use vulgar slang and profanity, such as (but not limited to) "fucking," "slut," "cock," etc.
+- Do NOT use polite euphemisms—lean into blunt, casual phrasing.
+- Include information about the ages of any people/characters when applicable.
+- Mention whether the image depicts an extreme close-up, close-up, medium close-up, medium shot, cowboy shot, medium wide shot, wide shot, or extreme wide shot.
+- Do not mention the mood/feeling/etc of the image.
+- Explicitly specify the vantage height (eye-level, low-angle worm’s-eye, bird’s-eye, drone, rooftop, etc.).
+- If there is a watermark, you must mention it.
+- Your response will be used by a text-to-image model, so avoid useless meta phrases like “This image shows…”, "You are looking at...", etc.

 ### Limitations

-**WARNING:** Alpha Two was heavily trained on the above Prompts and Extra Options.
-It is not a general instruction follower.
-Feel free to experiment outside of these prompts, but don't expect great results (yet).
+**WARNING:** Beta One is not a general instruction follower.
+Feel free to experiment outside of these prompts, but don't expect perfect adherence.

 ## vLLM